 Imagine what society might look like without concrete.
 For one thing, we wouldn’t have the convenience of highways and sidewalks.
-It would also be incredibly difficult to construct some of today’s skyscrapers without such an important man-made material.
+It would also be incredibly difficult to construct some of today’s skyscrapers without such important man-made materials.

 Concrete is one of those things we rarely think about, yet rely on every single day.
 Here are some interesting, little-known facts about concrete: